AzureInterface/azure-infrastructure-class/Thursday/Lab2/README.md

 1. In the portal, search for Traffic Manager profile
 2. Create a new profile for your Web Apps and ensure the routing method is set to "performance"
 3. Add external endpoints for both the west and east Web Apps.
 Make sure to add them as "Azure" endpoints instead of external
 4. Visit your traffic manager URL to view the Web App.
 Did it route you to the correct location?
-If not, you may need to wait 5-10 mins for the platform to figure things out.
+If not, you may need to flush your local DNS cache.
-5. You can also change the routing method for Traffic Manager to Priority.
-Then you can "stop" a Web App in the portal to test high availability / failover
-6. Delete all resource groups from your Azure Pass subscription when complete
+5. Delete all resource groups from your Azure Pass subscription when complete

 ### Notes